jwaterson/medexpress-consultation/README.md

    overwriting of the submitted consultation result; otherwise, permit the overwriting.
    2. Disallow overwriting until the existing consultation result has been reviewed and a decision reached (and email sent) by the reviewing doctor.
+5. Further testing (beyond unit testing; int tests, controller tests etc.).
+As the application grows, would want load/performance testing too (e.g. Gatling)
+6. Add logging for better application visibility and ease of debugging if an issue arises.

 ## Open API Documentation